Arzik1987/Mean_Target_Encoder/README.md

 In what follows, we explain our view on this problem.

-The recent paper [[1]](http://learningsys.org/nips17/assets/papers/paper_11.pdf) states that categorical features `cannot be used in binary decision trees directly' since they 'are not necessarily comparable with each other.
+The recent paper [[1]](http://learningsys.org/nips17/assets/papers/paper_11.pdf) states that categorical features 'cannot be used in binary decision trees directly' since they 'are not necessarily comparable with each other.
 This statement calls for specifying the term 'comparable'.
 For instance, [one can distinguish](https://en.wikipedia.org/wiki/Level_of_measurement) different levels of measurement concerning operations possible on respective data.
 Note that [ordinal variables](https://en.wikipedia.org/wiki/Ordinal_data), while being attributed to categorical data, do allow to say whether a given value is less than or greater than another.